IBM/gWhisper/README.md

 - Tab Completion (bash only)
 - Calling RPCs (unary + server-streaming)
 - Output of all types supported by protocol buffers
+- Input of all protocol buffer types

 Some notable things which are not yet working:

-- Input: OneOf fields
 - Input: Client streaming RPCs
-- Input: Escaping of control characters (":@.(,")
+- Input: Escaping of control characters (":@.(, ")
 - Completion: Support for shells other than BASH (e.g. zsh, fish)
 - Security: Authentication / Encryption of channels
 - Performance: Caching of reflection queries